 Filter brush gutter guards are probably our least favorite gutter guard option.
 They are a bristled round brush that sets in your gutter to catch debris while allowing water to flow.
 These filters are neither aesthetically pleasing nor easy to clean.
 We recommend calling us before trying anything because we have adopted a gutter guard that we have found to be fail-proof and the most effective.

 We used to get a lot of calls from people saying they had gutter guards installed, but they are still having to clean them out, or are noticing too much downfall of water in one area of their house.
 There are hundreds of brands and types of gutters guards, so it can be hard to know which one to choose.
 Just like with roof intake vents, sometimes homeowners go with aesthetics vs. functionality, and that can backfire.

 After years of trial and error, and eliminating gutter guards that we kept getting calls about, we found one we love.
 We now know that there’s one brand that we’ve been installing for about 4-5 years now, which has significantly decreased calls and complaints that the gutter guards aren’t doing their job.

-Raindrop Gutter Guards: The Best Gutter Guards For Homeowner Use
+Raindrop Gutter Guards: The Best Gutter Guards For Homeowners

 Raindrop Gutter Guards from right here in the midwest have become one of our go-to brands for our customers.
-Raindrop has been around for almost 20 years, and continue to provide high quality, maintenance-free, self-cleaning water protection for homes all over.
+Raindrop has been around for almost 20 years, and continues to provide high-quality, maintenance-free, self-cleaning water protection for homes all over.